 Rent / utility assistance is the #1 reason why people call 211 for help in Logan County.
-In response, United Way is launching the Housing Stability Program in 2021.
-More than just a handout, this program will serve as a hand-up for local families in need of rent and utility assistance.
+In response, United Way launched the Housing Stability Program in 2021.
+More than just a handout, this program serves as a hand-up for local families in need of rent and utility assistance.

 Please call (937) 592-2886 for assistance or for more information.

 When contacted by an individual in need, the staff of the United Way of Logan County is able to provide case management as well as potential financial assistance.
 If the person is available to meet, UW staff will set up an appointment.
 If not, the information can be gathered and sent via phone and/or email.
 The United Way staff member will have the individual fill out the intake form and waiver, and discuss the needs of the person/household.
 The United Way staff member and the individual will work together to create a case plan for the person, including things such as agency contact information, program information, and budgeting and/or financial tips.
 The individual will be encouraged to make contact with the agency while with the United Way staff, so that questions and clarifications can be discussed immediately.
 The United Way of Logan County Stability Fund should be used as resource of last resort; the individual will need to utilize all other agency/program assistance before United Way dollars will be used.